 - Local content

-Access a wide range of resources and guides for use in family and local history research, available through State Library.
+Access a wide range of resources and information guides for use in family and local history research, available through State Library.

 Access to a variety of web-based, sometimes remotely accessible, databases and eresources provided for clients within the State Library of Queensland venue and often across Queensland.